 How to reverse a range in Python

-In this article, you'll explore several methods to reverse a range().
-You'll find practical tips, see real-world applications, and get debugging advice to master this common Python task.
+In this article, we'll explore several methods to reverse a range().
+We'll cover practical techniques, real-world applications, and debugging tips to help you master backward iteration in your projects.

 Using the reversed() function with range()